CoalTrain1618/Milestone_P1/README.md

 ### Deployment to Github Pages

-- The site was deployed to GitHub pages.
+- The site was deployed to GitHub Pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
-  - From the menu on left select 'Pages'
+  - From the menu on the left, select Pages.
-  - From the source section drop-down menu, select the Branch: main
+  - From the source section drop-down menu, select the Branch: main.
-  - Click 'Save'
+  - Click Save.
   - A live link will be displayed in a green banner when published successfully.

 The live link can be found here - https://gareth-mcgirr.github.io/tacos-travels/